complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/ordinal-bin.md

 #### Do

 {: .good-practices}
 - Use this Interface to collect ordinal or interval scale data on alters.
-Although a scale can be added as an input control on other interfaces, the drag and drop functionality on the Ordinal Bin provides a tactile method to capturing these data that is engaging for participants.
+Although a Likert Scale can be added as an [input control](../key-concepts/input-control.md) on other interfaces, the drag and drop functionality on the Ordinal Bin provides a tactile method to capturing these data that is engaging for participants.

 {: .no_toc}
 #### Don't